Jon9851/Eshop/README.md

  ### First time Visitor Goals
 1. All available products in separate categories
 2. All products have detailed description
-3. The amount of products available on the page
+3. The amount of products displayed on the page
 4. Easy user interface
 5. Search bar
 6. Order conformation